 The AXA group invested a lot of money in Pibran starting in 1988.
 In fact, the estate was completely renovated.
 Most of the vineyards were replanted and a new drainage system was installed.
 The chateau was also renovated and new cellars were constructed.

 Christian Seely took over managing Chateau Pibran in 2000.
-Chateau Pibran is in good company with the AXA group who own numerous Bordeaux estates in the Left Bank, Pomerol and Sauternes as well as other wineries in Portugal and Hungary.
+Chateau Pibran is in good company with the AXA group who owns numerous Bordeaux estates in the Left Bank, Pomerol, and Sauternes as well as other wineries in Portugal and Hungary.

-In 2001, the AXA group enlarged the estate with the purchase of additional vines in Pauillac when they obtained the neighboring estate, Chateau La Tour Pibran.
+In 2001, the AXA group enlarged the estate with the purchase of additional vines in Pauillac when they obtained the neighboring estate, Chateau La Tour Pibran from the Gounel family.

 Chateau Pibran Vineyards, Terroir, Grapes, Winemaking

-The 17 hectare vineyard of Chateau Pibran is planted to 54% Merlot, 45% Cabernet Sauvignon, and 1% Petit Verdot.
+The 17-hectare vineyard of Chateau Pibran is planted to 54% Merlot, 45% Cabernet Sauvignon, and 1% Cabernet Franc.
+The Petit Verdot was removed and replaced by the Cabernet Franc.
 With that much Merlot planted in their vineyards, Chateau Pibran has perhaps the largest percentage of Merlot in Pauillac.

-There is a second wine, La Tour Pibran.
+There is a second wine, La Tour Pibran, which took its name from a part of the original vineyard they later purchased to enlarge the estate.
 Close to 6,500 cases of Chateau Pibran are produced on average in each vintage.